gromacs/gromacs/docs/reference-manual/functions/interaction-methods.rst

 themselves, but only if they are higher in the list, i.e. virtual sites can be constructed from “particles” that are simpler virtual sites.

+-  On top of an atom.
+This allows giving an atom multiple atom types and with that also assigned multiple, different bonded interactions.
+This can espically be of use in free-energy calculations.

+-  The coordinates of the virtual site equal that of the constructing atom:

+   .. math:: \mathbf{r}_s ~=~ \mathbf{r}_i
+             :label: eqnvsite1

+-  The force is moved to the constructing atom:

+   .. math:: \mathbf{F}_i ~=~ \mathbf{F}_{s}
+             :label: eqnvsite1force

 -  As a linear combination of two atoms
    (:numref:`Fig. %s <fig-vsites>` 2):